Talk to a certified appraiser: (888) 789-4639 · Mon–Fri 8am–6:30pm CT

 Frequently Asked Questions

-Everything you need to know about appraisals, the grading standard, consignment, and the marketplace.
+Everything you need to know about appraisals, the grading standard, RICA certification, and insurance.

 Valuation

-About the free valuation tool and how values are calculated
+About the valuation tool and how values are calculated

-The free tool gives a reliable estimate within ±20% of the certified value in most cases.
+The valuation tool gives a reliable estimate consistent with the certified value in most cases.
 It uses the same five-pillar formula as our certified reports.
-For binding use in insurance, estate, or legal matters, you need a certified appraisal from a RICA appraiser — but for getting a sense of value quickly, the tool is the best free option available.
+For binding use in insurance, estate, or legal matters, you need a certified appraisal from a RICA appraiser — but for getting a sense of value quickly, the tool is the fastest online option available.

-The tool produces four values: Resale Value (fair market value for private sale), Insurance Value (full replacement cost including dealer premium — 2.6× resale), Retail Replacement (what it would cost to replace at a retail dealer — 2.2× resale), and Auction Estimate (expected hammer price at public auction — 0.75× resale).
+The tool produces four values: Resale Value (fair market value for private sale), Insurance Value (full replacement cost including dealer premium), Retail Replacement (what it would cost to replace at a retail dealer), and Auction Estimate (expected hammer price at public auction).

 This is correct and expected.
 Insurance value reflects the cost to replace the rug at a retail dealer, including dealer markup, sourcing time, and the risk premium.
 If your rug was destroyed tomorrow and you tried to replace it at a dealer, you would pay significantly more than another private seller would accept for the same rug.
 Most insurance policies for rugs should be written at the insurance replacement value, not the resale value.